Kayzio/Simple-Lagger-Man/README.md

 for vice versa.

 **To Use**
-Press <CAPS LOCK> to toggle on or off.
+Press <CAPS-LOCK> to toggle on or off.
 You can change this
 in the "Controller.java" in the source.

 **--> Make sure to turn of static IP if you have it. <--**  |